vanilla/vanilla-connect-php/README.md

 *Everything is optional but "id". "name" and "email" are necessary if you want users to be created automatically on Vanilla's side.*

 ### URLs Whitelisting
-YOu

 The provider needs to whitelist every URL that can receive a response.

 #### Why?

-This security measure makes sure that the authentication response is sent to trusted party.
+This security measure makes sure that the authentication response is sent to a trusted party.
 When an authentication request is made, the JWT's claim will contain the redirect URL to which the authentication response should be sent to.
-That URL must have been set as "whitelisted" by the provider otherwise the response's claim will be replaced by an error.
+That URL must have been "whitelisted" by the provider otherwise the response's claim will be replaced by an error.

 #### How?